Local well-posedness and low Mach number limit of the compressible magnetohydrodynamic equations in critical spaces: Acknowledgements

 \section{Acknowledgements}

-F.-C. Li is supported in part by NSFC (Grant Nos.
-11271184, 10971094), NCET-11-0227, PAPD, and the Fundamental Research Funds for the Central Universities.
-Y.-M. Mu is supported by the Graduate Innovation Program of Jiangsu Province (CXLX13\_024).
-D. Wang's research was supported in part by the NSF Grant DMS-1312800 and NSFC Grant No. 11328102.
+F.-C. Li is supported in part by NSFC Grant Nos.
+11271184, 11671193 and PAPD.
+Y.-M. Mu is supported by the Doctoral Starting up Foundation of Nanjing University of Finance \& Economics Grant No. MYMXW16001.
+D. Wang's research is supported in part by the NSF Grant DMS-1312800 and NSFC Grant No. 11328102.